TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Annotations.rst

 Combining annotations
 =====================

 Annotations can be combined.
-For example Lazy loading and removal on cascade are frequently combined:
+For example, "lazy loading" and "removal on cascade" are frequently combined:

 ..  literalinclude:: _Annotations/_Multiple.php